ewintr/ewintr.nl/content/go-kit/unit-test-outbound-http-requests-in-go.md

 I hope you found this useful.
 As mentioned above, a complete implementation of `FooClient` that passes all tests can be found in the doc folder of [this repository](https://codeberg.org/ewintr/go-kit).

 If you have comments, please let me know.
-Contact methods are listed on the [About page](https://ewintr.nl/about/).
+Contact methods are listed on the [Home page](https://ewintr.nl/).